Ventus AI

 • Rapid deployment: Typical time-to-value is under 7 days, enabling quick pilots and iterative scaling.

 The goal isn’t to replace people; it’s to give your team a teammate that handles repetitive, time-sensitive tasks so humans can focus on exceptions, patient communication, and provider education.
-By making rcm denial management more proactive, AI agents reduce the volume of dental claim denial in the first place and accelerate overturns when they do happen.
+By making RCM denial management more proactive, AI agents reduce the volume of dental claim denial in the first place and accelerate overturns when they do happen.

 Manual vs. Automated Denial Management

-Dimension Manual Approach AI-Agent–Assisted Approach
+Dimension Manual Approach Ventus AI-Agent–Assisted Approach

 Status checks Staff log into payer portals one by one; inconsistent cadence Agents run scheduled checks across payers, capture screenshots/EOBs, and post updates to Slack/Teams